Freedom in the World

 Political Rights (1 = best, 7 = worst)

-Saint Vincent and the Grenadines achieved independence from Britain in 1979, with jurisdiction over the northern Grenadine islands of Bequia, Canouan, Mayreau, Mustique, Prune Island, Petit Saint Vincent, and Union Island.
+Saint Vincent and the Grenadines achieved independence from Britain in 1979, with jurisdiction over the northern Grenadine islands, which include Bequia, Canouan, Mayreau, Mustique, Palm Island, Petit Saint Vincent, and Union Island, in addition to a number of smaller islets.

 In the 2001 elections, the social-democratic Unity Labour Party (ULP) captured 12 of the 15 contested legislative seats, and Ralph Gonsalves became prime minister.
 The incumbent, conservative New Democratic Party (NDP) was reduced to three seats.
 In the 2005 polls, Gonsalves led the ULP to reelection, again taking 12 seats, while the NDP took the remaining 3 seats.

-In 2009, the country was polarized over a November national referendum to replace its 1979 constitution with one produced by a government-appointed Constitution Review Commission.
-Among other changes, the proposed constitution would make the country a republic, open national elections to members of the clergy and dual citizens, and permit marriage only between a biological man and a biological woman.
+In 2009, the country was polarized over a November national referendum to replace its 1979 constitution with one produced by a government-appointed Constitutional Review Commission.
+Among other changes, the proposed constitution would have made the country a republic, facilitated the process of replacing the British Privy Council as the country’s highest appeals court, and limited marriage to that between a man and a woman.
 The opposition strongly opposed the new constitution for falling short of fully reforming the government.
-Needing two-thirds majority, the measure failed to pass, receiving support from only 43 percent of voters.
+The measure failed to reach two-thirds majority, receiving support from only 43 percent of voters.

 In the December 2010 general elections, the ULP, still reeling from the defeat of the proposed constitutional reform referendum, won a slim majority of 8 seats, and Gonsalves retained the post of prime minister.
 Meanwhile, the NDP more than doubled its representation, taking 7 seats.
-Despite threats of legal challenges from NDP leaders, the elections were deemed free and fair by observers from the Caribbean Community, the Organization of American States, and the National Monitoring and Consultative Mechanism.
+Despite threats of legal challenges from NDP leaders, observers from the Caribbean Community, the Organization of American States, and the National Monitoring and Consultative Mechanism deemed the elections free and fair.

 Saint Vincent and the Grenadines is an electoral democracy.
 The constitution provides for the election of 15 representatives to the unicameral House of Assembly.
-Six senators are also appointed to the chamber, four chosen by the government and two by the opposition; all serve five-year terms.
+The governor general appoints six senators to the chamber, four selected on the advice of the prime minister and two on the advice of the opposition leader; all serve five-year terms.
 The prime minister is the leader of the majority party.
-A governor-general represents the British monarch as head of state.
+A governor general represents the British monarch as head of state.

 In recent years, there have been allegations of money laundering through Saint Vincent banks and drug-related corruption within the government and the police force.
-Saint Vincent was ranked 36 out of 183 countries surveyed in Transparency International’s 2011 Corruption Perceptions Index.
+However, the government has taken some measures to prevent and prosecute such crimes, such as enacting the Proceeds of Crime and Money Laundering (Prevention) (Amendment) Act 2012 in April.
+However, there is no independent body to investigate government corruption.
+Saint Vincent was ranked 36 out of 176 countries surveyed in Transparency International’s 2012 Corruption Perceptions Index.

-Freedoms of assembly and association are constitutional protected, and nongovernmental organizations are free from government interference.
-Labor unions are active and permitted to strike.
+Freedoms of assembly and association are constitutionally protected, and nongovernmental organizations are free from government interference.
+Labor unions are active and permitted to strike and engage in collective bargaining.

-Women hold approximately 18 percent of seats in the elected House of Assembly and the appointed Senate.
+Women are underrepresented in political decision-making positions.
 Violence against women, particularly domestic violence, is a major problem.
 The Domestic Violence Summary Proceedings Act, which provides for protective orders, offers some tools that benefit victims.
-Homosexuality remains a criminal offense, and Saint Vincent rejected a 2011 call by the UN Human Rights Council to repeal laws criminalizing same-sex relations.
+Same-sex sexual relations remain a criminal offense and carry sentences of up to 10 years in prison.
+In 2011, the government rejected a call by the UN Human Rights Council to repeal laws criminalizing same-sex relations.